emotiq/whitepaper/draft.md

 ## 3.1 Ring VM

 The Ring VM runs smart contracts written in the native Ring language as well as most, if not all, Ethereum contracts machine-translated from Solidity.
-Those who program by trade may be well-served by Solidity, but want to leverage Emotiq’s usability, functionality, or scalability.
+Those who program by trade may be well-served by Solidity, but may want to leverage Emotiq’s usability, functionality, or scalability.

 The Ring VM is a sandbox that enables Emotiq to experiment with smart contract implementations and users to explore and preview smart contracts, interactively, prior to committing them to the blockchain.